 >ABOUT TAKEDA >Crisis Management

-Preventing emergency situations that could result in considerable impact on our management, or responding immediately when they occur, is an important aspect of the Takeda Group's corporate governance.
+The prevention of emergency situations that could result in a considerable impact on our management, or responding immediately when such a situation occurs, is an important aspect of the Group’s corporate governance.
 Takeda has therefore been working to strengthen its crisis management function even further, in addition to ensuring adequate audits and other internal controls and promoting compliance on a Group-wide basis.

 Crises denote situations in which:

 Takeda Pharmaceutical Company Limited and its Group companies are responsible for establishing their own crisis management systems, implementing preventive measures, and taking appropriate action if a crisis occurs.
 In the case of a crisis that has a major impact on the Group and requires Group-wide action, a “Global Crisis Management Committee” chaired by the President & CEO of Takeda coordinates a common understanding of the situation and any relevant information.
 The Committee directs each Group company to take countermeasures, later following up on the implementation of the countermeasures.